 'Remember and Rebuild' is funded by the National Lotteries Covid-19 Community Response Fund.

 Herefordshire City Council has kindly funded the clay and materials to create the final sculptures.
-Due to be unveiled in Spring 2021.
+Due to be unveiled in Summer 2021.

 Funding applications to further develop this project during 2020-2021 are in hand.
-Please contact us for Sponsorship opportunities or with offers of substantial individual Gifts.
+Please contact Trevor for Mosiac Memory Tile Sponsorship opportunities, or with offers of substantial individual Gifts.

 In February 2020 we launched our 'Coffee, Crafts and Chat' sessions.